 College Park 150

-The CSUF Speech and Hearing Clinic has two primary missions: to educate and train future speech-language and hearing professionals by providing them with the knowledge, skills and clinical experience to become certified and licensed speech language pathologists and audiologists prepared for the complex and changing demands of the 21st century; and to provide high-quality clinical services to individuals with communication disorders and needs within our surrounding community.
+The CSUF Speech and Hearing Clinic has two primary missions: to educate and train future speech-language and hearing professionals by providing them with the knowledge, skills and clinical experience to become certified and licensed speech language pathologists and audiologists prepared for the complex and changing demands of the 21st century; and to provide high-quality clinical services to individuals with communication disorders and needs within the surrounding community.

 Tucker Wildlife Sanctuary